UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Woven Label500 pcsUp to 12 yarn coloursPermanent (lifetime)Premium reusable bags

-UGI Packaging Tip: For new custom orders, UGI Packaging provides a physical print sample before committing to full-run production, produced using the same print method, ink system, and fabric grade as the production run.
+UGI Packaging Tip: For new custom orders, UGI Packaging provides a physical print sample (pre-production sample) before committing to full-run production.
+The sample is produced using the same print method, ink system, and fabric grade as the production run, allowing clients to verify colour accuracy and print quality against their brand guidelines before approving production.
 Sample lead time is 7–10 business days.
 Contact us via our enquiry page or WhatsApp +44 7783 771295 to initiate a sample request.

 05